 Having said that, our team is using our online systems to continue to deliver learning and qualification support, even during a lockdown.
 Like everyone else, we are doing our bit to eliminate all unnecessary contact between people, so that essential workers can continue to get out there and do the critical jobs.

 As a cloud-based business, we have been able to switch to full-time remote work for our entire staff, with a few adjustments here and there.

 We might not be seeing our workplaces and trainees in person for awhile, but we are still able to deliver all the services they are accustomed to, albeit in slightly different ways.
 Meetings will be via phone, email or video conference, and almost all documents and resources will be sent and received electronically.
 Clients will hear from Skills Active as needed, about these alternative arrangements.

-To help our industries retain and develop their staff in these challenging conditions, we are setting up a programme of scholarships and other entitlements for our clients, and making sure our learning and assessment processes are online.
-We are working through the details at the moment, and we’ll have more information to share soon.
+To help our industries retain and develop their staff in these challenging conditions, we have set up a programme of scholarships for our clients - more information is here.
+We are also making sure our learning and assessment processes are online.

 For our trainees, once they have made their arrangements for a safe self-isolation period, we are encouraging them to continue on with the theory components of their training, if they can do so.
 It is a good way to break up the days, stay productive, and take their minds off the challenging situation that we're all in.

 For our assessors, we are modifying our in-person moderation and training activities to be hosted virtually, for the time being.